lahin31/typescript-cheatsheet/README.md

 const product = new Product("Milk", 250);
 ```

-We can add interface for product class.
+We can add interface for Product class.

 ```ts
 interface IProduct {